tranquil-tr0/get/README.md

 # Get

-the idea is to have a cli that will let you install and manage packages from github without worrying about leaving unupdated useless packages lying all over your system
+A CLI tool to install and manage packages from GitHub, helping you avoid outdated or unused packages cluttering your system.

 ## Install
-TODO later

----
-built with go, and [cli](github.com/urfave/cli/v2)
+The release is a standalone binary.
+Simply download, place it in your `$PATH`, and start using.